politics-rewired/assemble-worker-node/README.md

 By using SubZero’s high throughput [pg-amqp-bridge](https://github.com/subzerocloud/pg-amqp-bridge/), we’re able to send messages to RabbitMQ from Postgres at a higher rate, and scale our NodeJS workers around them to achieve a much higher throughput!

+This library can achieve around 1400 jobs/sec with a concurrency of 1, and around 1800 jobs/sec with a greater concurrency on a single machine.
+I will update with more benchmarks as I have more data with more workers!

 ## Usage

 ```